-Decent for critical listening.
+Decent for neutral listening.
 These are not the most comfortable headphones to wear for long listening sessions, but on the upside, they have a decently well-balanced sound.
 They have a good and extended bass and a decent treble range that's not too sharp.
 Unfortunately, the high-bass/low-mid bump does make them sound a little muddy and cluttered.
-They won't be the ideal headphones for more critical listeners since they have a muddy sound and can't create a good soundstage but they should sound decent enough for most listers and for gaming.
+They won't be the ideal headphones for more neutral listeners since they have a muddy sound and can't create a good soundstage but they should sound decent enough for most listers and for gaming.

 Poor headphones for commuters.
 The Turtle Beach Recon 50p / 50x don't have any active features, and don't have a noise cancellation feature, so they can't block out the noise of a busy subway platform or a bus engine.

 Disappointing headphones for sports.
 They have mediocre stability and won't fall during brisk movements, but they are a bit bulky and could get in the way during workouts.
 Since they are wired, the cable will get in the way during intense workouts.

 Disappointing headphones for use at work in an office.
 They have decent comfort, but they are a bit bulky and get warm with longer listening sessions.
 They have decent leakage, and you can listen in peace without bothering your neighbors.